prajwel/curvit/docs/index.rst

 .. image:: curvit_banner.svg

-Welcome to Curvit's documentation!
+Welcome to Curvit’s documentation!
+Curvit can be used to create light curves from AstroSat UVIT data.
-This website will walk you through the steps of installing and getting familiarized with Curvit and creating light curves using UVIT data.

 .. important::
-    If you use Curvit for work presented in a publication or talk, please help by providing a :ref:`citation`.
+    Please include a :ref:`citation` if you use Curvit for work presented in a publication or talk.

 .. caution::
     The software is under `active development <https://github.com/prajwel/curvit>`_.